wkukka1/ai-autograding-feedback/README.md

 ## Assumptions
 ### Code Scope
 #### Test Files
 To test the program and run the models, we assume that the test assignment files follow a specific directory structure.
-Currently, this program has been tested using from *Homework 5* of the *GGR274* class at the *University of Toronto*.
+Currently, this program has been tested using *Homework 5* of the *GGR274* class at the *University of Toronto*.

 ##### Directory Structure

-Mock student submissions are stored in a directory named `ggr274_homework5`.
-Within this directory, mock submissions are contained in a separate subdirectory `ggr274_homework5/test#`.
+Within the `ggr274_homework5` directory, mock submissions are contained in a separate subdirectories `ggr274_homework5/test#`.
 The following naming convention is used for the files:

 - `Homework_5_Solution.ipynb` – Instructor-provided solution file
 - `student_submission.ipynb` – Student's submission file
 - `test#_error_output.txt` – Error trace file for the corresponding test case

-Each different test folder contains variations of `student_submission.ipynb` with different errors to simulate common student mistakes.
+Each test folder contains variations of `student_submission.ipynb` with different errors.

 ##### Preprocessing Jupyter Notebook Files

-Since OpenAI does not support direct uploads of `.ipynb` files, a preprocessing step is required to convert them to `.txt` format.
+Note: Since OpenAI does not support direct uploads of `.ipynb` files, a preprocessing step is required to convert them to `.txt` format.
 Before running `main.py`, the following command can be executed:

 ```bash
 python helpers/file_converter.py